Screenshot 2025-09-26 at 12.26.07

 Some projections preserve the true area of landmasses (like in the Wagner IV projection, where all circles have the same size), but they stretch and distort the shapes.

-Other projections, known as "conformal" projections (like Mercator), preserve the correct local shapes and angles, but they dramatically distort areas and distances, especially the further you get from the equator.
+Other projections, known as "conformal" projections (like Mercator), preserve the correct local shapes and angles, but they distort areas and distances, especially the further you get from their intended area of use.

 This is why accurately geolocated points that are, for instance, one meter apart in the real world will not necessarily be one meter apart on a projected map.
 The choice of projection determines which type of distortion you get.
-For technical work like surveying, it's crucial to understand these distortions because they directly impact the accuracy of your measurements in the 2D plane.
+For technical work like surveying, it's crucial to understand these distortions because they directly impact the accuracy of your measurements.

 In a good coordinate reference system for surveying, the effect is small, but it is still noticeable.
 For example: